 This is a collaborative post or advertisement.

-Know your learning style and create a system of study schedule and tools around it
+Know your learning style and create a system of study schedules and tools around it

-Scientists identify four most common learning styles among learners:
+Scientists identify the four most common learning styles among learners:

 - a) Visual learners learn best by seeing.
 They respond well to diagrams, colour coding, video, and patterns.